erkin/ponysay/README.md

 -----------------------------------
 [¯\\\_(ツ)\_/¯](http://fc05.deviantart.net/fs71/i/2011/266/d/e/shrugpony_firefly_by_imaplode-d4aqtvx.png)
 Some users report that ponysay work in cygwing, therefor __maybe__ can work.
-No user has reported if the windows implementation of the gnu/linux tools in Windows 10™ is able (instaling the apropiate dependencies) to run ponysay.
+Users has reported that ponysay can run in Windows 10 using the Linux layer built in but it don't display the ponyes correctly (or at all).

 Dependencies